Confirmation of Investor Categorisation

 - The relevant COBS rules do not require the Investment Manager to send periodic statements in the form and timeframes required, or submit to more frequent requests for such information, as specified under COBS 16.3.

 - With regards to best execution, the specific requirements layed out in COBS 11.2.7 [Role of price] and COBS 11.2.10 [Competing executing venues] in respect of the Investment Manager's obligation to provide best execution will not apply.

 - Appropriateness: In relation to the requirements of COBS 10, we will assume that the investor has the necessary experience and knowledge in order to understand the risks involved in relation to those particular investment services or transactions, or types of transaction or product, for which you have been classified as an Elective Professional Client.

-- Complaint Handling: As an Elective Professional, the investor is not an 'Eligible complainant' and loses the right of access to the Financial Ombudsman Service.
+- Complaint Handling: As an Elective Professional, the investor may not be an 'Eligible complainant' and may lose the right of access to the Financial Ombudsman Service.
 Any complaint you make will be dealt with under our internal complaints procedures.